 Another year.
-Another set of thousands of startups attending the Web Summit.
+Another set of plenty of nonprofit in Texas and thousands of startups companies from around the world attending the Web Summit.
 This year?
 Web Summit 2018.
 The day?
 Day 1.
 We walked around all the startup booths (or so we think) to find the most compelling startup that has a chance.

 What did we base it on?
 On whether the product already exists, competition, type of product, and perhaps we missed a startup that will become the next big thing, but either way, here is our take on some of the most interesting startups of day one, oh, and they change every day meaning that there is going to be 3 posts like this.